outpaddling/LPJS/README.md

     The only networking requirement is that all compute nodes can connect to the head node.
-The head node can use an IP that is directly routable from all nodes, or could itself be behind a router with NAT using port-forwarding.
+The head node can use an IP that is directly routable from all nodes, or could itself be behind a router with NAT (network address translation) using port-forwarding.

     Note that for best communication performance, all nodes should be on the same subnet, preferably with a dedicated switch used only by cluster nodes.
-    However, LPJS is designed to function where this is not practical, and can utilize existing office or campus networks, even the Internet (one of our test compute nodes is several miles from the head node).
+    However, LPJS is designed to function where this is not possible, and can utilize existing office or campus networks, even the Internet (one of our test compute nodes is several miles from the head node).

 LPJS directly provides only functionality that can be implemented with reasonable effort on __any__ POSIX platform, including but not limited to:

 - Queuing of batch jobs